 Pashmina shawls are the highest quality shawls crafted from very fine silk like fiber.
 A pure pashmina can be identified by testing the warmth and softness of the shawl and also by its color to some extent.
 The best of Pashmina shawls have a natural cream color.
 Kashmir has been the undisputed producer of the Pashmina Shawls from thousands of years.
 The production and export of Pashmina is an exclusive trade opportunity for the people of Kashmir.
 From as long as its origin, pashmina shawls are being exported to Europe and the United States.
 The Pashmina Business serves as a major source of income for the state of Kashmir and gives a good boost to its economy.
 In the 1990s, the demand of Pashmina in the fashion industry touched sky-heights exceeding its supply.
 As a result, Pashmina became even more expensive and thus, limited to the upper class society.

 So, the next time you visit Kashmir, splurge in the luxurious Pashmina as a souvenir of the place.
-Ladies, its time to put aside that old scarf and buy an exclusive Pashmina Shawl this winter!
-As for the men, now you know what could be the best gift for your lady!
+Ladies, it’s time to put aside that old scarf and buy an exclusive Pashmina Shawl this winter!